sdcnku/micropython/docs/library/omv.sensor.rst

    If `sensor.set_auto_rotation()` is enabled this method will return a new already rotated `image` object.

+   Note: `sensor.snapshot()` may apply cropping parameters to fit the snapshot in the available frame buffer space given the pixformat and framesize.
+The cropping parameters will be applied to maintain the aspect ratio and will stay until `sensor.set_framesize()` or `sensor.set_windowing()` are called.

 .. function:: sensor.skip_frames([n, time])

    Takes ``n`` number of snapshots to let the camera image stabilize after